StorytellerIgneel/Airline-Flight-Data-PLSQL-Solution/README.md

 # SQL Project Execution Guide

-This project contains SQL scripts for database initialization, optimization, CRUD operations, triggers, stored procedures, and data analysis.
+This project contains SQL scripts for database initialization, optimization, CRUD operations, triggers, procedures, and data analysis.
 Please follow the sequence below to run the files correctly:

 ---
 ## 1. Initialization
 Run the following script to import datasets and create initial tables: